opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/aws-lambda.md

 ## AWS Lambda processor configuration

 The `aws_lambda processor` enables invocation of an AWS Lambda function within your Data Prepper pipeline to process events.
-It supports both synchronous or asynchronous invocations based on your use case.
+It supports both synchronous and asynchronous invocations based on your use case.

 ## Configuration fields